terminal-labs/rambo/docs/providers/aws-ec2.md

 xclip -sel clip < aws.pem.pub
 ```

+*If you want multiple users or computers to access the same AWS profile or team, you must have unique key names.
+For example, you will need to change the base name of your `.pem` and `.pem.pub` files to something else like `aws-myname`.

+**Create a new key and name the key the same as the base name of your ssh key.
+If AWS's key name and the one one your host don't match, you won't communicate to your VM.**

 Now go to AWS's "EC2 Dashboard", on the left hand side go to "Key Pairs" and click the "Import Key Pair" button.

-**Create a new key and name the key "Vagrant".
-Copy the contents of aws.pem.pub into the new key field.

 Here are instructions on how to setup ssh keys with aws: